 Dolliver has two basic family cabin that sleep four, and are equipped with a refrigerator and sink.
 They are located only a short distance from the modern rest room and shower building in the campground.
 The cabin can be reserved online through the park reservation system.

 The group camp has a dining hall, modern rest rooms and showers and 10 separate sleeping cabins.
 The camp is available on a reservation basis for a variety of group events.
-See the document Group Camp Rental Reservation for specifics on reservation policy and rates.
+See Group Camp Rental Reservation for specifics on reservation policy and rates.

 The Dolliver campground is located in a pleasant setting overlooking the Des Moines River.
 There are a variety of campsites with electric and non-electric, modern rest room and showers and a trailer dump station.
 Advance campsite reservations can be booked through the park reservation system.
-Half of the campsites are still available on a first-come, first-serve basis.
+One fourth of the campsites are still available on a first-come, first-serve basis.

 A trail will take you out past the Copperas Beds which are unique sandstone formations towering 100 feet above Prairie Creek.
 The trail then continues on up into oak covered hillsides and back down past Bone Yard Hollow.
 Trails also take you out to the Indian Mounds and up more wooded hillsides.